localhots/SimulaTR69/doc/noisegen.md

 generate previews using the following command:

 ```
-go test -tags=preview -v ./datamodel/noise -run TestGeneratePreviews
+make gen-noise-preview
 ```

 ## Performance

-All generator algorithms are efficient and performance should not be a concern.
-To evaluate performance on your hardware, run the benchmarks using the following
+All generator algorithms are efficient zero-allocation functions and performance should not be a concern.
+To evaluate performance on your hardware, run the benchmarks using the following command:
-command:

 ```
-go test -bench=. ./datamodel/noise
+make bench-noise
 ```

 ```